harris-chris/tree-surgeon/notes/notes.md

 2023-09-20
 ----------

+Expected and actual are the wrong way around in the tests!

 What's the desired behaviour? remove empty folders by default?
 Or make the user write that?
 Could be a command line option but don't really like that.
 How would it be written?